PMMP

 Kovemmat kädet is ultimately more of a snapshot of PMMP partway through their progress, rather than a cohesive statement in its own right.
 It has common threads running through it, but the key motivation running underneath is to show other and different sides of the band - it just so happens that there's a little bit of turmoil under the surface powering that revelation.
 It's a great album but perhaps not an album, but that's the only real criticism I could levy against it (that and some minor unevenness, particularly between the two halves).
 While in hindsight it may not be quite as exciting as the next albums to come, Kovemmat kädet is the start of PMMP earning their laurel wreath - without it, the subsequent albums wouldn't be what they are.

-The version of the album I hold is the "Kumipainos" reissue that was released roughly six months after the original album, courtesy of its grand commercial success and trying to edge out just that little extra staying power in the charts.
-It comes with two bonus tracks, one of them being the semi-titular "Kumivirsi" which was the promotional single for the annual summer safe sex "Kesäkumi" campaign, aimed at young people and paired with a brand new song from a currently-trending star.
+The version of the album I hold is the "Kumipainos" ("Rubber Issue") reissue that was released roughly six months after the original album, courtesy of its grand commercial success and trying to edge out just that little extra staying power in the charts.
+It comes with two bonus tracks, one of them being the semi-titular "Kumivirsi" which was the promotional single for the annual summer safe sex "Kesäkumi" campaign ("Rubber Hymn" and "Summer Rubber", respectively - just so you get the point), aimed at young people and paired with a brand new song from a currently-trending star.
 It's a cheeky little pop song, by and far closest to the debut album out of anything here with its sharp gremlin wit and softer productional approach - but despite being a little bubblegum it's still charmingly subversive in its bounciness, and full of great one-liners in its lyrics ("I am perfect, start falling in love" always raises a smile on my face with the delivery).
 The second new song (and the promo single for the reissue, which became a hit in itself) is "Pikkuveli", a cover of the underground cult favourite band Noitalinna huraa!'s signature song.
 The original is quaint and hushed in the manner most songs by the band were, whereas PMMP's version sounds... like PMMP, with a kicking rock arrangement and a louder, more anthemic chorus.
 Treating it this way, PMMP have really made it their own and some would argue theirs is the definitive version, though it's so wildly different to the original in the arrangement that the comparison seems ridiculous.
 But it is an excellently written song and the PMMP version packs in a great sense of drama to it, making it an excellent addition into their back catalogue.
 And, well, from a wholly personal angle my big sister has mentioned a few times to me how she thinks of me every time she hears this song, and that's just made it so sentimental to me I can't help but squeeze out a little extra personal importance from the song for it.

 Physically: Clear jewel case again, with song lyrics and various collage-like photos and illustrations of the group within the booklet.
 The Kumiversio issue's cover is bright vivid pink instead of black, and also comes with a few music videos for "Matkalaulu" and "Päiväkoti" in the enhanced CD section.
+In case you were interested of the title's (and the title track's) meaning, it's "Harder Hands".

 [Reviewed: 18/10/2025]